-Belize is an English speaking parliamentary democracy and a member of the Commonwealth of Nations.
+Belize is the only country in Central and South America where English is the official language, with a parliamentary democracy and a member of the Commonwealth of Nations.
 The British monarch is head of state and is represented in the country by a governor general who must be a Belizean.
 The primary executive organ of government is the cabinet, led by a prime minister who is head of government.
-All Belize’s laws pertaining to property, land and business are based on the British common law system.
+All Belize’s laws pertaining to property, land and business are based on the British common law system. .

 Traditionally the Belize economy has been based around Agriculture and fishing, but has experienced a large shift toward tourism related business.
 This has caused a healthy rate of growth and started an upward trend in land values around Belize that should continue for many years to come, with even the traditional sectors of industry receiving many benefits from the influx in tourism income.